Connally High School (Waco, Texas): Extracurricular activities

 Connally High School is a UIL participating school with numerous appearances at state level events.
 The school competes in Conference AAAA events and recognizes all UIL-sanctioned events.
-The school also offers a number of chapters in nationally recognized organizations such as NHS, Key Club, FCA, etc. In addition to these nationally recognized groups, CHS has also created a number of clubs and organizations for students to participate in such as Student Council, HOSA, Skills USA, and GLSEN.
-The 2019-2020 school year saw a revitalization of the Spanish Club.
+The school also offers a number of chapters in nationally recognized organizations such as NHS, Key Club, FCA, etc. In addition to these nationally recognized groups, CHS has also created a number of clubs and organizations for students to participate in such as Student Council, HOSA, Skills USA, and QSA.
+The 2019–2020 school year saw a revitalization of the Spanish Club.